Planning a home improvement project? Use the following tips to find the best painter for your needs.

 Ask for Referrals

-Get referrals from sources you trust, like friends and family members, neighbours, and our LINK Painting and Colour Services Network—a directory of reputable, experienced painting contractors and colour consultants.
+Get referrals from sources you trust, like friends, family members and neighbours.
 You can also ask your local Benjamin Moore retailer for referrals.

 Interview Painting Contractors